nandac/pandoc-reader/README.md

 ...
 ```

 **Note: The plugin supports Pandoc's YAML syntax for specifying metadata.
-However, Pelican's format for metadata is different and may need to be rewritten if you stop using this plugin.
+However, Pelican's format for metadata is different and may need to be rewritten if you stop using this plugin.**

 YAML blocks that define more that one level such as YAML lists are not supported although they are supported by Pandoc.
 This is due to metadata processing limitations.
-In cases where you would normally add a YAML list use a comma separated string such as when specifying tags.
+In cases where you would normally add a YAML list use a comma separated string, such as when specifying tags for your blogs.

-More information on Pandoc's Metadata blocks are available [here](https://pandoc.org/MANUAL.html#metadata-blocks).
+More information on Pandoc's YAML metadata blocks are available [here](https://pandoc.org/MANUAL.html#metadata-blocks).

 Information about Pelican's predefined metadata is available [here](https://docs.getpelican.com/en/stable/content.html#file-metadata).